UNDP-Data/SIDS-data-platform-ML-backend/README.md

 11. Cluster will be ready in a few minutes.
 View swagger documentation from http://<domain>/docs

 ### CI/CD
-CI/CD implemented using Github Actions.[config file](./.github/workflows/main.yml).
+CI/CD implemented using Github Actions. [config file](./.github/workflows/main.yml).
 It performs the following actions
 - Build a docker container and push it to the Azure Container Registry (ACR)
 - Perform rollout pod restart in Kubernetes cluster.